ArseneSapi/Mexico-Sales-Toys-Projects/README.md

    ALTER TABLE products
    MODIFY Product_Cost DECIMAL(10,2)
 ```
--- verify data type into table products
+-  Verify data type into table products
 ```sql
    SHOW FIELDS FROM products
 ```
-2. Date value.
-Here we need to verify if all data in date field are consistent.
+2. Verify if all data in date field are consistent.
-## Example of 'Store_Open_Date' column in stores table
+-  Example of 'Store_Open_Date' column in stores table : Check if all data are in 'Year-month-day' to be sure that mysql will perform any task on date field.
+The following query will help to check.
 ```sql
 SELECT
    *
 FROM stores
 WHERE Store_Open_Date <> DATE(STR_TO_DATE('Store_Open_Date', '%Y-%m-%d'))
 ```
-## Duplicates records (Verify if data recorded is unique)
+3. Duplicates records : Verify if data recorded is unique
-## Example  Column product_ID in products tables
+-  The following query will help to know if data(column product_id) in products tables are unique :
 ```sql
 SELECT
       product_ID,